-NASA Spaceflight reported in May 2019 that test flights of the Starship prototype being built in Florida would be conducted from 39A and the prototypes might eventually launch to orbit even without the Super Heavy booster.
+NASA Spaceflight reported that test flights of the Starship prototype being built in Florida might eventually launch to orbit even without the Super Heavy booster.
 That would make Starship the first ever SSTO (Single Stage to Orbit).
 However, Elon Musk responded by saying that while Starship technically could SSTO, it wouldn’t have enough mass margin for a heat shield, landing propellant or legs, so would not be reusable.
 That makes SSTO launches unlikely.

 SpaceX intends to offer SHS for virtually any conceivable purpose.
 Musk mentioned the possibility of launching many smaller satellites at the same time, or creating new types of satellites that would benefit large payload section of Starship.
 No other company currently offers such a service so the size of satellites is often limited by the dimensions of fairly small payload fairings on regular rockets.
 Musk gave an example of a space telescope that, if launched on SHS, could have a mirror 10 times larger than the Hubble Telescope without any complicated folding.
 Coincidentally, NASA did a study to determine if SHS could be used to launch a gigantic space telescope LUVOIR with a mirror diameter somewhere between 8 and 18 meters.
 Additionally, SHS could collect old satellites or space debris if there is interest in the industry, Musk suggested.
 The rocket is also capable of supplying the International Space Station.